On the local behavior of weighted orbital integrals and the affine Springer fibers: The weighted orbital integrals

 \section{The weighted orbital integrals}

-We make a brief recall on the weighted orbital integrals for the Lie algebra, following Waldspurger \cite{walds local trace}.
-For the weighted orbital integrals, we can work in a broader context: Let $F$ be a complete discrete valued field, let $\bg$ be a connected reductive algebraic group over $F$.
+We make a brief recall on the weighted orbital integrals for both the group $G$ and its Lie algebra.
+We can work in a broader context: Let $F$ be a complete discrete valued field, let $\bg$ be a connected reductive algebraic group over $F$.
 Assume that ${\rm char}(F)$ is either $0$ or large enough with respect to $\rk(\bg)$.
 We fix a minimal Levi subgroup $\bm_{\rm min}\subset \bg$, and a special vertex in the apartment associated to $A_{M_{\rm min}}$ in the Bruhat-Tits building $\cb(G)$ of $G$, let $K$ be the stabilizer in $G$ of this special vertex.
 We work exclusively with the Levi subgroups $M\in \cl(M_{\rm min})$.

 For $P=MN\in \cp(M)$, the Iwasawa decomposition $G=NMK$ defines a parabolic reduction on the affine grassmannian:

 Let $H_{M}: M\to \ka_{M}$ be the unique group homomorphism\footnote{Our definition differs from the conventional one by a minus sign.} satisfying